rhymeyang/Se/docs/308B/BusinessResilience.md

 Typically, the information that is gathered on intake forms is transferred to a multi-columned spreadsheet, where information on all of the organization’s in-scope processes can be viewed together.
 This will become even more useful in subsequent phases of the BCP project, such as the criticality analysis.

+> **TIP**
+>
-> **TIP** Use of an intake form is not the only accepted approach when gathering information about critical processes and systems.
+> Use of an intake form is not the only accepted approach when gathering information about critical processes and systems.
 It’s also acceptable to conduct one-on-one interviews or group interviews with key users and IT personnel to identify critical processes and systems.
 I recommend the use of an intake form (whether paper-based or electronic), even if the interviewer uses it only as a framework for note-taking.

----

 ##### Planning Precedes Action

 IT personnel are often eager to get to the fun and meaty parts of a project.
 Developers are anxious to begin coding before design; system administrators are eager to build systems before they are scoped and designed; and BCP personnel fervently desire to begin designing more robust system architectures and to tinker with replication and backup capabilities before key facts are known.
 In the case of business continuity and disaster recovery planning, completion of the BIA and other analyses is critical, as the analyses help to define the systems and processes most needed before getting to the fun part.

----

-- **Statements of Impact**
-  - When processes and systems are being inventoried and cataloged, it is also vitally important to obtain one or more _statements of impact_ for each process and system.
+**Statements of Impact**<br/>When processes and systems are being inventoried and cataloged, it is also vitally important to obtain one or more _statements of impact_ for each process and system.
 A statement of impact is a qualitative or quantitative description of the impact on the business if the process or system were incapacitated for a time.

 For IT systems, you might capture the number of users and the names of departments or functions that are affected by the unavailability of a specific IT system.
 Include the geography of affected users and functions if that is appropriate.
 Here are some example statements of impact for IT systems: